 4: Ask questions.

 If you learn that your girlfriend’s father used to be a volunteer firefighter, you might say, “Amy tells me you were a firefighter.
 You must be really brave.
 What was that like?”
 Or if your boyfriend’s mother loves to write, you might say, “I heard you wrote a book.
 That’s amazing.
 What was the process like?”

 Notice how a compliment is tucked into each question?
 Sandwiching a sincere compliment with an open-ended question will show your interest and make the parents feel important.

-By making eye contact, sitting up straight and being sure not to cross your arms over your chest, you will show active interest in the situation.
+By making eye contact, sitting up straight, and being sure not to cross your arms over your chest, you will show an active interest in the situation.
 If you slump or stare at the ceiling, you’re sure to come off in a negative light.

 It takes an effort to plan, show up and spend time together.
 Show your girlfriend or boyfriend’s parents that you appreciate the effort that went into getting together.
 You might say something like, “I know you’re very busy.
 I just want to thank you for taking the time to meet me.
 I really appreciate it.”